David Blaine Ridley

 Professor of the Practice of Economics

-David Ridley is the Dr. and Mrs. Frank A. Riddick Professor of the Practice of Business.
-He is also the Faculty Director of Duke's Health Sector Management program.
-In his research, David examines innovation and pricing in health care.
-David was the lead author of the paper proposing the priority review voucher program which became law.
-Voucher sales total more than a billion dollars and the program has encouraged development of many drugs for neglected and rare diseases.
-David's research appears in economics journals (Journal of Public Economics), medical journals (Journal of the American Medical Association), and scientific journals (Nature Reviews Drug Discovery).
-He is the principal investigator on a grant from the Gates Foundation for 2018 to 2020.
+David Ridley is the Faculty Director of Health Sector Management at Duke University’s Fuqua School of Business.
+In his research, he examines innovation and pricing in health care.
+David was the lead author of the paper proposing the priority review voucher program which became law in 2007 and created a market of more than a billion dollars for drug development for neglected diseases.
+He was the principal investigator on a grant from the Bill & Melinda Gates Foundation for 2018 to 2020.
 He teaches courses on health care economics, policy, and strategy to graduate students.
 He received a PhD in economics from Duke University.

 - Ph.D., Duke University 2001